Sambridda/Palm-Oil---Heating-Retention/README.md

 This project was undertaken as a Junior Automation Design Architect during an internship at MEPL, working under the direction of the senior project lead.
 The scope of personal contributions is as follows:

 **Thermal Sizing & Proposal Authorship**
-All thermal calculations, coil sizing, case matrix analysis (A.A / A.B / B.A / B.B), phase-change modelling, solar reliability analysis, and the full engineering proposal document were produced independently, grounded in the self-authored VCH Sizing Framework (2nd Ed.).
+All thermal calculations, coil sizing, case matrix analysis (A.A / A.B / B.A / B.B in Proposal I; unified 1-inch supply with 1–2 inch coil bore sweep in Proposal II), phase-change modelling, solar reliability analysis, and the full engineering proposal documents were produced independently, grounded in the self-authored VCH Sizing Framework (2nd Ed.).

 **Process Architecture**
 The single-pump solar feedback loop topology — where the solar collectors and primary process circuit share one high-pressure pump rather than requiring a dedicated secondary pump — was independently conceived and designed.
 This PFD architecture has not yet been formally reviewed with the senior engineer and is pending discussion.